NFC Giving for Small Churches: Big Results on a Tight Budget

 Churches using NFC tap plates report an average 300%+ increase in contactless giving and an 81% participation rate.
 In a small church where every dollar is felt, that kind of lift doesn’t just help—it transforms what’s possible.

-Those two plates arrive pre-programmed with your giving page link.
-You hand them to your ushers on Sunday morning.
-When the offering time comes, members and visitors tap their phones just like they would at a coffee shop.
+Every plate arrives pre-programmed with your giving page link.
+Members and visitors tap their phones just like they would at a coffee shop.
 Your giving page opens instantly.
 No app download.
 No account creation.
 No friction.
+And because plates are everywhere—not just passed during offering—people can give whenever the Spirit moves them.

 This is the comparison that changes the conversation for small church leaders.
 Let’s put the two options side by side and let the numbers speak for themselves.